 Unique Traditions and Mystifying Cultures of Japan

 Japan has always stood out as a country with unique traditions and some really eerie culture.
-And, as a society full of equally eerie gaming ways, you would be excused for thinking that Japanese online casinos may have adopted a few of these other-worldly trends.
-Fortunately, they have not.
-However, that is a story for another day.
 Today, the lens focuses on some of the eldritch, almost ghostly traditions.

 If you have trouble with remotes, a Japanese toilet will be a challenge.

 A normal person visits the washroom four times a day on average, spending about an hour in these often tiny rooms.
 So, the Japanese thought, why not make the trips worthwhile?

 The smart toilets of Japan raise the seat automatically when you go in, muffle any fart noises, and sprinkle dashes of perfume to cover up the not so savory smell that your activity may emit while you are taking care of your business.

 In 2012, or thereabouts, Japan welcomed a new culture in the form of sleep-together shops.
 This strange concept gives male customers a chance of sleeping next to a female, for a consideration.
 The anticlimax, however, is that there is no monkey business.

 The duration spent in the shop ranges from 20 minutes to 10 hours, and the cost ranges anywhere between $20 and $400.